jayu/nodemcu-app/README.md

 - `--noCompile` - Skip compilation process and upload raw .lua project bundle to NodeMCU. (_optional_)
 - `--lfs` - Indicates if Lua File Store should be used.
 Note that your device has to be flashed with special firmware build to support LFS. (_optional_)
+- `--lfsOta [url]` - Uploads LFS image to given url, typically an HTTP://{IP}:{PORT}, using POST request.
+Useful for update of LFS image after initial upload.
+Device has to run server that is capable of receiving binary file and reloading LFS image afterwards.
+Default url can be set in settings file as "otaUrl" (_optional_)
 - `-p, --port <value>` - serialport path eg. /dev/ttyUSB0 (_optional_)
 - `-br, --baudRate <value>` - connection baud rate (_optional_)
 - `-e, --env <values...>` - settings environment. "default" environment is always used.
 All selected environments are merged.
 Last provided environment is the most relevant. (_optional_)